dcousens/carrot-hunt/README.md

 # carrot-hunt
-A text-based game for learning javascript.
+A text-based game for teaching Javascript.

 Requires [`ionicons`](http://ionicons.com/) for the carrot icon, if you can see the carrot above, you are OK.